milanrohit/Laravel_Tasklist_Projects/README.md

 ---

-## 🔄 Keeping Track of Changes
+## 🔄 Changelog Automation

-This project uses `standard-version` to automate changelog updates and semantic versioning.
+This project uses `standard-version` for semantic versioning and changelog generation.

 ### Setup:
 - `.versionrc` config for emoji-enhanced changelog sections